Florida set to execute man convicted of raping and killing a woman 3 decades ago

 Richard Hamilton, the other man convicted in Gayheart’s killing, was also sentenced to death.
 He died on death row in January 2023 at the age of 59.

+Wainwright awoke around 3:30 a.m.
+Tuesday and was offered a last meal, which he “politely declined,” Florida Department of Corrections spokesperson Ted Veerman said.
+He received visits from his fiancee and a spiritual adviser.

-Gayheart's sister, who plans to attend the execution, said three decades is too long to wait for justice.
+Gayheart's sister, who planned to attend the execution, said three decades was too long to wait for justice.

 “It's ridiculous how many appeals they get,” Maria David told The Associated Press, adding that each step of the appeals process reopened her family's wounds.
 “You have to relive it again because they have to tell the whole story again.”